You are first eligible for Medicare when you turn age 65. You can sign up during a 7-month period that:

 If your employer has fewer than 20 employees, Medicare pays before your other employer health coverage.
 In this situation you should sign up for Medicare Part A and Part B when you are first eligible for Medicare.

-Do know that if your employer health plan is a high deductible health plan AND you have a Health Savings Account (HSA), you should not take Medicare Part A at this time.
+Do know that if your employer health plan is a high deductible health plan AND you have a Health Savings Account (HSA) that you contribute to, you should not take Medicare Part A at this time.
 Once you enroll into any part of Medicare, you are not able to contribute to your HSA.
 (Reference: https://www.cms.gov/Outreach-and-Education/Find-Your-Provider-Type/Employers-and- Unions/FS3-Enroll-in-Part-A-and-B.pdf )

 4) You are over age 65 and have been covered through an employer health plan, however your situation is changing, and you would like to sign up for Medicare now.

-If you do not have Medicare Part A and/or Part B already, you will want to be sure to sign up before your employer coverage ends (I recommend within 60 days) While you can sign up for Medicare online, I do recommend signing up at a Social Security office instead as it can be a faster process.
+If you do not have Medicare Part A and/or Part B already, you will want to be sure to sign up before your employer coverage ends (I recommend within 60 days).
+You can sign up for Medicare online.

 To sign up for Part B, you will need to have form CMS L-564 (https://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/Downloads/CMS-L564E.pdf) completed by your employer.
 You will also need to complete form CMS 40-B (https://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/Downloads/CMS40B-E.pdf).
 Once completed, take these forms to the Social Security office or apply online at https://www.ssa.gov/benefits/medicare/.